lcouper/AnalysisTutorials/GradientBoostedMachines/README.md

 This example accompanies the manuscript "Ecological drivers of dog heartworm transmission in California" available [here.](https://link.springer.com/article/10.1186/s13071-022-05526-x#Sec2)

+Note that help constructing this code was provided by Dr. Caroline Glidden

 **The basic steps are:**

 1. Load packages and data